 International students holding F, J, M or Q student visas are exempt from FICA tax for the first 5 calendar years that they are in the United States.
 Individual's holding non-student J-1 visas are exempt from FICA tax for the first 2 calendar years that they are in the United States.
-In addition, any student enrolled and regularly attending classes while working for Colorado College is also exempt from FICA tax.
+In addition, any student enrolled and regularly attending classes while working for Colorado College is also exempt from FICA tax for spring and fall.